-Visual Art (MFA) - Creative Technologies
+Visual Art (MFA) - Creative Technologies and Practice

-The Master of Fine Arts program in Creative Technologies & Practice at the University of South Alabama is a cross-disciplinary program appealing to creatives who are interested in a variety of media technologies.
+The Master of Fine Arts program in Creative Technologies and Practice at the University of South Alabama is a cross-disciplinary program appealing to creatives who are interested in a variety of media technologies.
 The program emphasizes interdisciplinary practice that spans multiple concentrations within the visual arts with technology serving to inform or facilitate the creative process.

 The MFA in Creative Technologies and Practice will equip individuals to enter the workforce in a variety of creative technology areas, particularly to manage creative teams, to pursue careers as visual artists, to advance knowledge in the field through research or creative output, and to teach at the university level.

 The requirements and procedures that follow are specifically for the Department of Visual Arts.
 However, the general rules and policies of the Graduate School also apply.

 Students are normally admitted in the Fall Semester.
 Although applications for admission and assistantships are accepted throughout the year.
 Applicants who want to be considered for the assistantships need to have their application in by February 15.

 Applications will begin being reviewed starting February 15 through July 1.
 The graduate admissions committee will make initial recommendations about applicants for the following Fall class, with formal letters sent to applicants by the end of April.
 Depending on availability of space and funding, applications may be approved and students admitted throughout the year.
 In addition to the general admissions requirements of the Graduate School, requirements for admission to the M.F.A.
 Creative Technologies program are:

 1. Applicants to graduate programs in Arts and Sciences typically have a minimum

 GPA of at least a 3.0 on all undergraduate work.
 In exceptional cases, applicants